 5. Headline: The headline comes after the nameplate on the front page of the newsletter, and should be the most prominent text element on the page.
-It should be a catchy, attention-grabbing phrase which leads the reader into the main story or article for the day’s publication.
+It should be a catchy, attention-grabbing phrase that leads the reader into the main story or article for the day’s publication.

-6. Sections: A newspaper is usually published with the main sections appearing on its layouts such as news, feature and opinion articles on local, national and international politics and crime as well as articles on business, sports, lifestyle, and entertainment.
+6. Sections: A newspaper is usually published with the main sections appearing on its layouts, such as news, feature, and opinion articles on local, national, and international politics and crime as well as articles on business, sports, lifestyle, and entertainment.

 2. Consider proximity: You need to be realistic about your reach.
 If you want to report about what’s happening in the country, you should first have local news or stories.
 If you have a goal to publish nationally, consider how you’ll be able to reach such a wide audience.

-3. Establish journalistic ethics: Whether you’re in charge of an official student publication, a company newsletter or an editor in the New York Times, there should be no alternative to upholding journalistic standards.
+3. Establish journalistic ethics: Whether you’re in charge of an official student publication, a company newsletter, or an editor in The New York Times, there should be no alternative to upholding journalistic standards.
 For instance, zero tolerance for libel or malicious reporting and plagiarism shouldn’t be a question because these things are at the core of the writing profession.

 These are the most common types of newspapers in circulation today:

-1. Tabloids: Technically, tabloids are newspapers that measure 11 x 11″ and is usually more narrow than a broadsheet.
+1. Tabloids: Technically, tabloids are newspapers that measure 11 x 11″ and are usually more narrow than a broadsheet.
 Since tabloids are smaller in size, their stories are also shorter and tend to be ridden with slang, usually targeted to the masses and the working class.

-The newspaper templates we have attached in this article does not follow any standard size so you’re free to customize and format yours as follows:
+The newspaper templates we have attached in this article does not follow any standard size, so you’re free to customize and format yours as follows: